Betta fish are known as very territorial fish so if you have a betta fish, you may think of getting them another tank mate other than a fish.

 The Proper Way to Put Your Betta with a Ghost Shrimp

-If you keep your betta fish busy, it will leave your ghost shrimp alone so your ghost shrimp can explore the aquarium decor as well and help keep your aquarium clean.
+If you keep your betta fish busy, it will leave your ghost shrimp alone so your ghost shrimp can explore the aquarium decor as well as keep your aquarium clean.

 You should also put the ghost shrimp in the aquarium first so they can explore and get used to it.
 Betta fish can be territorial, so if they are already in the tank, it will be harder for them to accept their ghostly friend.

-This can be a win or lose if your betta starts constantly bothering or harassing your ghost shrimp.
+This can be a win-or-lose situation if your betta starts constantly bothering or harassing your ghost shrimp.
 It may sound a little harsh but if your betta fish actually eats the ghost shrimp it is good for their diet.
 Ghost shrimp aren’t too pricey so you can keep feeding your betta fish ghost shrimp if you want as long as you’re not too attached to your ghostly friend.

 What do I feed My Betta Fish?

-Most betta lovers feed their bettas betta pellets.
-If you buy these just make sure if they are the kind that expand to soak them in some clean water, so they expand before you put them in the tank.
+Most betta lovers feed their betta’s betta pellets.
+If you buy these make sure they are the kind that expand.
+You can also soak them in clean water so they expand before you put them in the tank.

-You can also feed them betta flakes.
+Another food you can feed them is betta flakes.
 Make sure they are specifically formulated for bettas because bettas need a lot of protein since they are carnivores.

 You can supplement their diet with live and frozen foods from your local pet store.